 There are many real-life examples of Golden Parachute, which are as follows:-

-- Henry McKinnel, CEO of Pfizer in 2005 was given an $83 million pensions along with other compensation at the time of termination.
+- Henry McKinnel, CEO of Pfizer, in 2005 was given an $83 million pension along with other compensation at the time of termination.

 Golden Parachute Vs Golden Handshake

-Another minor variation is that while Golden Parachute is applicable in times of corporate restructuring, however, Golden Handshake is available to high ranking senior executives of the company.
-And it remains available even during the course of dismissal, routine retirement, apart from during the corporate restructuring.
+Another minor variation is that while Golden Parachute is applicable in times of corporate restructuring, however, Golden Handshake is available to high-ranking senior executives of the company.
+And it remains available even during the course of dismissal, and routine retirement, apart from during the corporate restructuring.

 Golden Parachute Vs Golden Handcuffs

 Parachute and Handcuffs perform different roles altogether.
-The target of Parachute is to compensate at the time of leaving and the target of Handcuffs is to stop from leaving.
-In Golden Handcuffs, the employee gets extra benefits for staying and if the employee leaves the organization, within a particular time then charging of certain cost takes place.
-And, so in Parachute reaping of benefits takes place at the time of leaving, and in Handcuffs, reaping of benefits takes place for staying.
+The target of the Parachute is to compensate at the time of leaving, and the target of the Handcuffs is to stop from leaving.
+In Golden Handcuffs, the employee gets extra benefits for staying and if the employee leaves the organization within a particular time, then charging of a certain cost takes place.
+And, so in Parachute, the reaping of benefits takes place at the time of leaving, and in Handcuffs, the reaping of benefits takes place for staying.

-Golden Parachute clause has both supporters and opponents.
-There are few criticisms of this clause, justified by the opponents.
-Irrespective of all this, companies and top executives prefer Golden Parachute and it generally forms an important part of their employment contract.
+The Golden Parachute clause has both supporters and opponents.
+There are a few criticisms of this clause justified by the opponents.
+Irrespective of all this, companies and top executives prefer Golden Parachute, and it generally forms an important part of their employment contract.
 The Industry in which there are high chances of takeovers makes sure to put this clause to avoid such hostile deals.
 And so, this clause becomes beneficial for the company, shareholders, and top executives in hostile takeovers.